Galesburg High School

-Galesburg High School is a public high school in Galesburg, Illinois.
-Galesburg High School was established in 1861 in downtown Galesburg.
+Galesburg Junior Senior High School (also known as Galesburg High School) is a public high school in Galesburg, Illinois.
+Galesburg Junior Senior High School was established in 1861 in downtown Galesburg.
 It has since moved to Fremont Street on the west side of town.
 The school is located on 80 acre of land with a full lighted football field, two baseball fields, two softball fields, a soccer field, a full gymnasium, auditorium, and 2 separate buildings, one with another gym and a swimming pool, and one with 2 basketball courts, a weight room, a track, and a space for baseball, softball and other sports.

 A new sports facility was finished in 2014 that has created a more centralized campus and has also made it more sports-friendly for girls involvement in sports.
 The new multi-purpose facility houses locker rooms, weight rooms, storage as well as more room for physical education classes.

 Sports

 The Galesburg High School athletic teams compete in the IHSA Western Big 6 Conference, with the team name "Silver Streaks" and team colors of black, gold, and silver.
 The Silver Streaks moniker refers to the CB&Q streamlined Pioneer Zephyr, a high-speed train that ran through Galesburg from 1934 to 1960.

 There are multiple sports offered for the students of Galesburg High School.
 For boys, the sports include: baseball, basketball, football, soccer, swimming, tennis and wrestling.
 For girls, the sports include: basketball, bowling, cheerleading, golf, dance, soccer, softball, swimming, tennis and volleyball.

 The school also offers two co-ed teams: cross country and track and field.

 The Galesburg High School Marching Band, also known as the “Marching Streaks,” compete in yearly competitions.
 In 2019, the band had a Finalist appearance at Illinois States Marching Band Championships and was the Division 4A Champion at the University of Illinois Marching Band Championship, according to IL Marching Online.
 The school also host 2 concert bands (Symphonic Band and Wind Symphony), Two pep bands (Silver and Gold), two jazz bands (Silver and Gold), and winter percussion as well as winter color guard.
-The bands director is Mr. Andrew Empey.
+The bands director is Ms. Dena Baity.